cannonkeys/ck-docs/docs/bakeneko.md

 BakenekoGO comes with ZMK firmware, which can be flashed and remapped using our [Flashing/Remapping Guide](bakenekogo-flashing-and-remapping-guide.md).
 For more information on the BakenekoGO's BT PCB, please see our [User Guide](bakenekogo-user-guide.md).

 The Bakeneko60 and 65 PCBs and daughterboards use a JST cable and header to connect the PCB to the daughterboard.
-The BakenekoGO uses a Molex Pico-EZmate header and cable to connect the PCB and daughterboard together.
+The BakenekoGO uses a Molex Pico-EZmate header and cable to connect the PCB to the daughterboard.
 ![](images/bakeneko/molex-jst-diff.png)

 ## Building a Bakeneko